mohid-tanveer/rephoto-detection/reflection.md

 - **why it might be overestimating generalization**:
   - in this project, **we captured the re-photos in a fairly consistent way**:
-    - similar devices (mostly iphones),
-    - similar zoom levels and focal lengths,
-    - similar display types and environments.
+    - similar capture styles (capturing close to the screen with slight zoom),.
-  - that makes it easier for the random forest to latch onto dataset-specific quirks such as:
+  - this could make it easier for the random forest to latch onto dataset-specific quirks such as:
     - exact combinations of focal length, iso, and shutter speed
     - particular exposure and metering modes used for re-photos vs. authentic scenes.
   - because these quirks are consistent across the lod/loc splits, exif appears to generalize, but that is **within the same overall acquisition protocol**.